 About 7 percent of hotels charge resort fees, which have been around for years, according to the American Hotel and Lodging Association. —

 The fees are virtually pure profit for resorts, because they would have to offer most of the amenities they cover, like pools and phone service, with or without a fee.

 – it’s a way for hotels to charge extra without being knocked in search results.
 Raising the price of a room just a few dollars can put a dent in hotels’ market share, he said, but charging it as a fee keeps them competitive.Most major booking sites, resort fees don’t show up in search results.
 Consumers usually don’t encounter fees until they choose a hotel and start to pick a room.

-FTC lawyers said this week that that’s enough disclosure because consumers know the cost before they pay,
+FTC lawyers said that that’s enough disclosure because consumers know the cost before they pay.

 In some places, resort fees are difficult to avoid, according to data compiled by ResortFeeChecker.com.